loicbelec/pitgun/docs/index.md

 - [4 - The orchestrator](#4---the-orchestrator)

 ## Project structure
-Initially, Pitgun was organized as a Rust workspace composed of three main crates:
+Pitgun is organized as a Rust workspace composed of three main crates:

 | Crate | Purpose |
 |-------|----------|